qmk/qmk_firmware/docs/feature_bootmagic.md

 ## Split Keyboards

 When [handedness](feature_split_keyboard.md#setting-handedness) is predetermined via options like `SPLIT_HAND_PIN` or `EE_HANDS`, you might need to configure a different key between halves.
-To identify the correct key for the right halve, examine the split key matrix defined in the `<keyboard>.h` file, e.g.:
+To identify the correct key for the right half, examine the split key matrix defined in the `<keyboard>.h` file, e.g.:

 ```c
 #define LAYOUT_split_3x5_2( \